kelzamoth/ReactNative-CLI-TaskList/README.md

 # TaskList

 This application is based on the react-native-cli library.
-The react-redux and react-persistor libraries were also used
+The react-redux and react-persistor libraries were also used.
+This application only supports English language!!!

 ## Installation